DrishtiShrrrma/deepmindxhuggingface-RL/README.md

 # Disadvanatages of Offline RL

 1. The model cannot adapt to changes in the environment.
-It requires a large amount of data upfront for training.
+2. It requires a large amount of data upfront for training.

+# Online learning is preferred in circumstances such as

+1. When the environment is dynamic and changes over time.
+2. When new data is constantly becoming available.
+3. When immediate adaptation to new data is required.

+# Offline learning is preferred in circumstances such as:

+1. When the environment is static or changes very slowly.
+2. When a large amount of data is available upfront.
+3. When there are computational or resource constraints.